Arkansas should receive just short of $7 million in “unobligated” funds authorized in federal legislation dating back to 2003.

 The pitch from the department and from the White House was that state officials must “use it or lose it” as part of an effort to create jobs.

 “We are freeing up these funds so states can get down to the business of moving transportation projects forward and putting our friends and neighbors back to work,” Transportation Secretary Ray LaHood said in a statement released by the White House.

 There were numerous reasons that the money from earmarks wasn’t spent, Chris Bertram, the agency’s chief financial officer, said at the briefing.
 According to Bertram, the reasons include projects that were blocked after environmental review, projects that cost less money than projected and states that couldn’t afford to begin construction work.
 Bertram’s remarks were reported by Bloomberg News.

-Arkansas has $6.966 million in unobligated funding originally attached to five pro
+Arkansas has $6.966 million unobligated funding originally attached to five projects.
+Those projects are:

 • Arkansas Highway 226 improvements near Jonesboro: $1.5 million

 • Jonesboro transportation and drainage planning: $192,702 ($807,298 previously released for the project)

 • Interstate 530 extension planning: $13,103 ($724,843 previously released for the project)

 • Northeast Arkansas connector/Highway 226 (near Jonesboro): $4.919 million